GabrielMoody/SaviourChef/README.md

 # 🎮 Saviour Chef

-Group Final project of Game Development course with a main theme based on second SDG goal, which is zero hunger.
+Group final project of Game Development course with a main theme based on second SDG goal, which is zero hunger.
 The primary objective of this game is for players to take on the role of a kind-hearted chef who provides food and drinks for free to the hungry people in a village.
 It is a 2D-based game with a simple design and easy gameplay.